timnirmal/Depth-First-Maze-Solver-with-Recursive-and-Backtrack-/README.md

-# Depth First Maze Solver (with Recursive and Backtrack)
+# Depth First Search Maze Solver (with Recursive and Backtrack)

 In here main goal is to make a *Maze Solver* with Depth first search.